-On the 4th August 1843 it is reported in the Courier that some runaway criminals have sought to make a robbery including at the humble home of our John and his daughter Ellen.
-But they’ve not appeared to have done any good from it;
+On the 4th August 1843 it was reported in the Courier that some runaway criminals had sought to make a robbery including at the ‘humble home’ of our John and his daughter Ellen.
+But they’ve not appeared to have done any good from it.

 ROBBERIES.-Last Friday evening, about six o’clock, four runaways from Bridgewater Probation Station robbed a hut, occupied by Charles Gregson, situated at Lachlan Village, the estate of M. Jeffery, Esq.
 The runaways seemed desirous of possessing themselves of fire-arms, saying to Gregson, that if they had fire-arms they would not rob a poor man like him.
 They obtained, however, no fire-arms, but took away some eatables and a few articles of wearing apparel.
 About two hours later, on the same evening, this party visited a tenant of Messrs.
 Baker and Bridger, at Gumbottom, named Kingshott, where they obtained no plunder, scampering away from the place on the inmates of the hut calling out “constables, constables,” as if policemen were lodged on some part of the premises.
 Next morning they robbed another hut, situated near the Dry Creek.
 The occupier of the hut, named James Coleman, was absent when the runaways visited him, but returning shortly after, and finding he had been robbed, went to a neighbour and borrowed an old musket.
 Thus armed, he pursued alone the track of the runaways, and came up to them a few hundred yards distant from his hut, where he found them sitting down round a fire, in the act of dressing some food.
 They left the greater part of their booty and marched off, and Coleman recovered most of the things stolen from his hut.
 The runaways next robbed the hut of the shepherd of Mr. Haines, of Bushy Park.
 Their career of hut-robbing has, however, been put an end to for the present, as they were apprehended on Sunday morning by a party of New Norfolk constables sent in pursuit of them.

-There must have been some laughter and horror around the family kitchen table when in June 1847 John’s son William is called to be on a jury in the case of a William Davies charged with larceny for stealing the watch and bonnet, the property of Alice Hedgers the prosecutrix – a woman of disreputable character who had accompanied the prisoner to her house – where she had got drunk.
-And he didn’t just make the jury for that case, around the same time William features in a jury for a case of robbery with violence in another matter.
-In 1856 William is again called to jury in the case of rape and battery of a nine year old girl (whose name was published!).
+There must have been some laughter and horror around the family kitchen table when in June 1847 John’s son William was called to be on a jury in the case of a William Davies charged with larceny for stealing the watch and bonnet, the property of Alice Hedgers the prosecutrix – a woman of disreputable character who had accompanied the prisoner to her house – where she had got drunk.
+He didn’t make the jury for that case, around the same time William featured in a jury for a case of robbery with violence in another matter.
+In 1856 William was again called to jury in the case of rape and battery of a nine year old girl (whose name was published!).